cs1302uga/cs1302-tutorials/unix/README.rst

 ``date``, ``exit``, ``logout``, ``whoami``
 ++++++++++++++++++++++++++++++++++++++++++

-List below are some other easy commands that you can try out immediately.
+Listed below are some easy commands that you can try out immediately.

 .. table::